-All loads are connected to the generator by bolting stranded load wires to the appropriate terminals on the generator reconnection terminal block or circuit breaker lugs.
+All loads are connected to the generator by bolting the stranded load wires to the appropriate terminals on the generator reconnection terminal block.
 The terminals are stamped U, V, W and N to indicate the line and neutral connections.
 (Reference: U, V, and W correspond with L1, L2 and L3; and N with L0 respectively).